obsidiansystems/obelisk/lib/route/docs/introduction.md

 ## Motivation

 The `obelisk-route` package is designed to help with managing the paths and parameters for routing in your application.

-Most importantly it has been designed and built to provide the following guarantees.
+Most importantly it has been designed and built to provide the following guarantees:

 * **Every route value can be encoded to a URL**